 When you use the Server Monitor application to start up, shut down, or monitor an Xserve, you communicate with the lights-out management processor in the Xserve.
-The lights-out management processor has its own administrator user name, password, and network settings, which you specify in the networking panes of Server Assistant.
-You can also specify the settings using the ipmitcol command-line tool in Terminal.
+The lights-out management processor has its own administrator user name, password, and network settings.
+There are several ways to change these settings: